-After setting up push notifications, you would want to know if your push notification marketing automation is working or not?
-For this, you need to track more than just one metric to assess whether you are gaining or losing out.
-With many push notifications tools’ tracking and reporting feature, you can make informed decisions for creating future campaigns:
+After setting it up, you would want to know if your push notification campaign is working or not.
+For this, you need to track more than just one metric to assess its impact across the funnel.
+Listed below are some of the metrics that you cannot, and should not ignore when analyzing your campaign’s performance:

 Identify if your audience accesses your notifications either on their desktops or on their Android devices.
 Not just that, have an informed understanding of the browsers that work best for your push notification campaigns.

 Your goal isn’t simply to send push notifications but to ensure that it gets delivered to a larger subscriber base.
-Get updates on the performance of your latest notification, and track the number of clicks and click rate on your notifications.
-Push notification open rate stats tell you how many subscribers opened the notification from the number of successfully delivered campaigns.
-A good click rate tells you that the content of the notification is relevant to the subscribers who opened it.
+Analyze the performance of your latest notification by tracking the delivery rate and click rate of your notifications.
+These stats tell you how many subscribers opened the notification from the number of successfully delivered campaigns and is also a good metric to gauge the content quality of the notifications.
 You’ll see an increase in the number of clicks when you send notifications that interest specific user segments.
 It also denotes how many users have opened your messages and reached the landing page.
-This can give a fair idea about the traffic on your website and how you can improve engagement.
-Tracking open rate and click rate help you understand what type of notifications work best for your user base, and has the ability to generate good ROI.

-Conversion rate tells you the percentage of visitors who engaged with the content and performed the desired action.
+Conversion rate is the percentage of visitors who engaged with your website and performed the desired action.
 It can be anything from making a purchase or referring a friend to sign up or reading a blog post.
-Boost your conversion rate by analyzing returning visitors’ past interactions by using push notifications.
-Gauge the type of messages that pique user interest and then send them similar or related notifications.
+Your conversion rate gives you a clearly painted picture of how your push notification campaigns are performing.

-The Rudiments of a Good Push Notification Strategy
+The Elements of a Good Push Notification Strategy

 Make sure you write the content according to your target audience.
 Know what questions your ideal audience is asking, and put out content that answers them.
 You can also use visuals to make your content more comprehensible.
 Any amount of advertising won’t help much if the content is not good itself.
 So make sure you write persuasive copies for your push notifications keeping the following points in mind: